 Susan De La Paz

-Dr. De La Paz leads a $1.2M training program, funded by the US Offce of Special Education Program, which prepares practice-based researchers with expertise in language and literacy to support high-need students with disabilities.
+Dr. De La Paz leads a $1.2M training program, funded by the US Office of Special Education Program, which prepares practice-based researchers to support high-need students with disabilities.
 Her new curriculum, Reading, Thinking and Writing about History for Ninth Grade United States History, a fully digitized suite of six historical investigations, is in use in a large local Maryland school system.
-It teaches disciplinary reading and writing skills and helps students to connect historical controversies to current societal upheaval in the U.S.
+It teaches basic and advanced reading and writing skills and helps students to connect historical controversies to current societal upheaval in the U.S.

 Ana Taboada Barber